K1T00/DeepLearningSegmentationEditor/README.md

 The current version focuses on **binary segmentation**.
 A number of enhancements are planned – see **TODO / Roadmap** at the bottom.

-### ⚠️⚠️⚠️ IMPORTANT
+### ⚠️ IMPORTANT
-Calling native cuda function empty_cache() works only with TorchSharp v0.105.1 atm (since dll is build from libtorch 2.5.1.0 and cuda 12.1 )
+Calling native cuda function NativeTorchCudaOps.EmptyCudaCache() works with TorchSharp v0.105.2 with the included NativeTorchCudaOps.dll.
+If you update the version you have to rebuild the dll with the correct libtorch/cuda versions.
+Check NativeTorchCudaOps project.
+Or you can just comment out NativeTorchCudaOps.EmptyCudaCache().

 ### 📦 Included Sample Project